 MSM students who wish to do a study abroad within the one year are limited to short term summer options during a time when you can avoid interfering with core courses.
 If an MSM wishes to do a longer study abroad, they may do so but will need to work with an advisor to come up with a program of study as to how they will complete the MSM program.
 This option may require you to graduate a term later than just in the typical one-year.
 Details can be discussed with Ana Portocarrero, the Director of the MSM and MIB programs.

 - Can I participate in an internship when I am in the MSM program?

 Since most MSM’s have little to no work experience, it is valuable to have an internship to include on your resume.
 Unlike a study abroad, there are usually no short-term options and typical internships last from 8-10 weeks or possibly longer depending on the organization.
 MSM’s who elect to participate in an internship must be prepared to graduate later than their peers.
 The student is responsible for procuring his/her own internship with guidance from our Business Career Service office or the UF Career Resource Center.
-The MSM program does not arrange internships for students nor can we offer much assistance.
+The MSM program does not arrange internships for students

 - How does this program compare to other Master of Science in Management programs?